Everyone knows the problem: an ugly stain spoils your suit trousers or jacket.

-Of course, cleaning a suit yourself always involves a certain amount of risk.
-However, it is possible to wash your suit in your home washing machine.
-As long as you follow a few important rules, this shouldn't be a problem.
-We'll explain how to get your jacket and trousers clean and presentable again without professional dry cleaning.
+Cleaning a suit yourself is of course always associated with a certain risk.
+Nevertheless, it is possible to wash your suit in your own washing machine.
+As long as you follow a few important rules, this should not be a problem.
+We explain how to get your jacket and trousers clean and presentable again without professional dry cleaning.

 Pay attention to the care label

-Before washing your suit for the first time by hand or in the washing machine, you should check the care label to find out how it should be cleaned.
+Before washing by hand or in the washing machine for the first time, you should check the care label to find out how your suit can be cleaned.

-The label inside the garment indicates the temperature and wash cycle for the garment.
-The cycles also vary in terms of spin speed.
-Below, we briefly explain the most important care symbols:
+The label, which is located inside the garment, provides information on the temperatures and washing program at which it can be washed.
+The programs also differ in terms of the spin cycles.
+Below we briefly explain the most important care symbols:

 If your suit is made of new wool, you should use a wool detergent when washing it at home.

-This protects the fabric fibers and contains no enzymes that can attack virgin wool.
-Natural fibers, such as the virgin wool mentioned here, but also silk, are attacked by the enzymes normally used in detergents and can therefore lose their quality.
+This is gentle on the fibers of the fabric and does not contain any enzymes that can attack the wool.
+Natural fibers, such as the new wool mentioned here, but also silk, are attacked by the enzymes normally used in detergents and can therefore lose their quality.

-Virgin wool is a very popular material for suits and jackets because it absorbs moisture and wicks it away, preventing sweat stains.
-Bugatti men's suits also contain a high proportion of breathable virgin wool or are made entirely from this fine material, reflecting the modern, casual business look.
+Virgin wool is very popular as a material for suits and jackets because it can absorb moisture and transport it to the outside.
+This means that there are no wet patches when sweating.
+Men's suits from bugatti also contain a high proportion of breathable new wool or are made entirely from this fine material and reflect the modern casual business look.

 Before washing, you should test the detergent on an inconspicuous area.
 Some fabrics cannot be cleaned with water.
-Therefore, a test should be done on the inside of the trouser or sleeve hem to see if the fabric can withstand a light detergent solution and subsequent rinsing without leaving stains.
+You should therefore test the inside of the hem of the pants or sleeves to see whether the fabric can withstand a light detergent solution and subsequent washing out without leaving any stains.

-If a stain cannot be removed this way, the suit can only be cleaned at a dry cleaner's.
-If no visible stains or marks appear in the tested area, the suit can be safely exposed to water.
+If a stain cannot be removed in this way, the suit can only be dry cleaned.
+If there are no visible stains or edges on the tested area, the suit can safely come into contact with water.

-Before the actual wash cycle, you should brush the individual parts of the suit with a suit brush to remove any coarse dirt, such as lint or hair.
-You can then choose either a regular hand wash or the hand wash program on your washing machine as the cleaning method.
+Before the actual wash cycle, you should brush out the individual parts of the suit with a suit brush to remove coarse dirt such as lint or hair.
+You can then choose either the normal hand wash or the hand wash program of your washing machine as the cleaning method.

 Hand wash